jaisontj/hasura-fb-bot/README.md

 $ curl -X POST "https://graph.facebook.com/v2.6/me/subscribed_apps?access_token=<PAGE_ACCESS_TOKEN>"
 ```

-* In this project, we are using https://www.themoviedb.org/ to get information about the movie, to access their APIs you need an API key.
+* In this project, we are using https://www.themoviedb.org/ to get information about the movie, to access their APIs you need an API key(v3).
 You can find instructions to get one [here](https://developers.themoviedb.org/3/getting-started).

 ### Getting the Hasura project